yanrivera19/pokemon-catcher/README.md

 # Pokemon Catcher

-An app where users can catch pokémons, add them to their pokémon list, and have access to more details about them.
+An app where users can catch pokémons, change their names, add them to their pokémon list and/or remove them, and have access to more details about them.
 The data displayed was obtained using the [RESTful Pokémon API (PokéApi)](https://pokeapi.co/docs/v2).

 ### How the App Works